reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

 The above example shows how to configure the Kafka producer to send records. `ProducerFactory` is responsible for creating Kafka Producer instances. `KafkaTemplate` helps us to send records to their respective topic and also it gives a template for executing high-level operations.
-We'll see more about `KafkaTemplate` in [Sending Records](#sending-records) section.
+We'll see more about `KafkaTemplate` in the [sending records](#sending-records) section.

-In producerConfigs() we are configuring,
+In `producerConfigs()` we are configuring

 - `BOOTSTRAP_SERVERS_CONFIG` - Host and port on which Kafka is running.
 - `KEY_SERIALIZER_CLASS_CONFIG` - Serializer class to be used for the key.
 - `VALUE_SERIALIZER_CLASS_CONFIG` - Serializer class to be used for the value.
 We are using StringSerializer for both keys and values.

-Now that we have our producer config ready.
-Let's create configuration for consumer:
+Now that we have our producer config ready, let's create a configuration for the consumer:

 ```java
 @Configuration